oasis-open/odata-rapid/docs/spec/rapid-pro.md

 }
 ```

-Here the $entity segment in the context property specifies that the result is an individual resource within the employees entityset of the company.
+Here the $entity segment in the context property specifies that the result is an individual resource within the employees collection of the company.

 ## Selecting Individual Properties of Resources Within a Collection

-The client may use the select query option to specify a subset of properties to be returned for each instance in the collection.
+The client may use the ```select``` query option to specify a subset of properties to be returned for each instance in the collection.

 |Template | GET {collection-resource-path}?select={propertyName,…}
 |---------- |:---------------------------------------------------|